 love, literature, and friendship Bloomsbury-style

-The title of this book is letters to Virginia Woolf – but this is so misleading, that I have changed it here.
-For this is a fully reciprocated exchange – both of letters and affection.
+The title of this book is letters to Virginia Woolf – but this is so misleading, that I have changed it for the title of this review.
+This is a fully reciprocated exchange between these two writers – both of letters and affection.
 And as in many love affairs the power passes from one to the other and back again.
 Their relationship began in 1923 around the time that Hogarth Press was publishing Vita Sackville-West’s improbably titled novel, Seducers in Ecuador.

 Their early letters are friendly and flattering, with just a touch of flirtation which gives a hint of Things to Come.
 But once the deed is done, the flattery is replaced by practical arrangements for meeting up, plus a fear that their secret might have been uncovered by Clive Bell.
 The amazing thing is that for all the sexual pluralism and bisexuality of the Bloomsbury group, they went to a lot of trouble to preserve the semblance of respectability.

 The second phase of the affaire is largely Vita’s travelogue as she journeys to join her husband Harold Nicolson in Tehran where he had been posted to the British Legation by the Foreign Office.

 When she gets back to the UK, it’s a good thing we have editorial commentary, because you would not guess from the content of the letters that she had transferred her romantic affection to Dorothy Wellesley, just as later, whilst protesting in every letter how much she missed and was very much in love with Virginia, she was also in love with Mary, wife of South-African poet Roy Campbell – an affair which in true Bloomsbury style, she eventually tells Virginia all about.